 Even if your goals are more short-term and fun-focused (like buying a luxury investment handbag or saving for your dream holiday), it still helps to set a specific amount you want to save by a certain time.
 To help you to keep your eyes on the prize, it can be very motivating to visualise what you are saving for and why.

 When deciding on your financial goals, try to set SMART goals.
-SMART stands for Specific, Measurable, Achievable, Relevant, Time-Bound.
+SMART stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
 In other words, be as specific and detailed as possible with your goals.

 Related: How to Set Savings Goals